AlejandroNo4/library-js/README.md

 - Access to a Terminal.
 (Basic knowledge on the usage)
 - GitHub basic knowledge.
 (Preferable)
-- Visual Studio or another text editor.
-(Preferable)
+- Visual Studio Code with Live Server extension pre-installed.

 ## Download this project!